ufoscout/eth_event_listener_test/README.md

 The `base` crate is a library providing the main services for the Ethereum event listener.
 There are three Services:

 * `SubscriberService`: This service is responsible for connecting to the Ethereum node and subscribing to the events of the specified token address.
+It uses a WebSocket connection to the node and sends the events to a channel.
+It takes a timeout in seconds to wait for an event before attempting a reconnection.
-* `StorageService`: This service is responsible for persisting and retrieving Ethereum events from a the database.
+* `StorageService`: This service is responsible for persisting and retrieving Ethereum events from a database.
 It uses a PostgreSQL specific repository implementation and manages the database creation and updating at runtime.
 * `Config`: This is responsible for reading and parsing the configuration file and the environment variables.

 All services are indipendent from each other and loosely coupled.